-- The object model describes the structure of objects in a system: their identity, relationships to other objects, attributes, and operations. - The object diagram contains classes interconnected by association lines. - Each class represents a set of individual objects. - The association lines establish relationships among the classes. - Each association line represents a set of links from the objects of one class to the objects of another class.
+- The object diagram contains classes interconnected by association lines.
+Each class represents a set of individual objects.
+The association lines establish relationships among the classes. • - • - ٠ - Each association line represents a set of links from the objects of one class to the • objects of another class.

-Fig. 2.1.
-OMT object model of a bank system
+Fig 1: OMT object model of a bank system

-Boxes- represents classes, Filled Triangle - represents Specialization, Association between account and transaction represents one to many, Filled Circle - represents many (zero or more).
+Boxes- represents classes, Filled Triangle - represents Specialization, Association between account and transaction represents one to many, Filled Circle - represents many(zero or more).
 Association between Client and Account represents one to one.